arsha-cova/top_50_songs/README.md

 - The process_data.py process the new arrived log file to calculate for each country all the streamed songs and their number of occurrences, then save the result as a json file.
 This result is used in addition to others intermediate files to generate the final result file: country_top50_YYYYMMDD.txt

-- the process_user_data.py  process the new arrived log file to calculate for each user all the streamed songs and their number of occurrences, then save the result as a json file.
+- The process_user_data.py  process the new arrived log file to calculate for each user all the streamed songs and their number of occurrences, then save the result as a json file.
 This result is used in addition to others intermediate files to generate the final result file: user_top50_YYYYMMDD.txt

-Based on the two text result files we can give a user the most popular 50 songs in his country in the last week  and also the top 50 songs he heard last week.
+Based on this result, we can give a user the most popular 50 songs in his country in the last week  and also the top 50 songs he heard last week.

-### libraries
+### Libraries
 Before running the scripts, you need to be sure you have already installed the following python libraries:
--datetime
+- datetime
 - time
 - pycountry
 - ujson
 - psutil

 ### Automation Process
-to schedule the processes to run every day in a Linux environment, we need to run the two following commands:
+To schedule the processes to run every day in a Linux environment, we need to run the two following commands:

 - echo "0 0 * * * path /Process_Automation.sh" > mycron
 - crontab mycron